chris2fr/tiddlywiki-bundles/README.md

 To configure, please change the variables in $:/plugins/mannfr/asplugin/config.

-For example, to create this plugin, I did an advanced search with the filter "[tag[TiddlyWikiAsAPlugin]]" and then simply exported the results as a plugin.
+For example, to create this plugin, I did an advanced search with the filter "[tag[TiddlyWikiAsPlugin]]" and then simply exported the results as a plugin.

 ## For the future